 Step 5 – Optimize your online store’s website

-It sounds obvious, but you need to optimize your website – this is if you want to increase the traffic to your site via the various search engines.
+It sounds obvious, but you need to optimize your website.
+In other words, if you want to increase the traffic to your site via the various search engines.
 There are several ways in which you can optimize your site – such as adding a blog, using keywords which you have selected whilst doing a keyword research, adding meta descriptions, the correct headers − and don’t forget to check for broken links.
 Also, what can be missed is that if there are issues with your site, it crashes.
 A site that is unavailable will negatively affect your SEO score.

 Step 6 – Get the word out about your website